zzzprojects/learnentityframeworkcore5.com/database-providers/sql-server.md

 ### Install Entity Framework Core

-Let's create a new application using the **Console App \(.NET Core\)** template and install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/).
+Let's create a new application using the **Console App \(.NET Core\)** template, and install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/).
 [I](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/)t is available as a nuget package and you can install it using **Nuget Package Manager**.

 In the **Package Manager Console** window, enter the following command.